BenjaminKobjolke/remember-the-milk-exporter/README.md

    - Log in to your Remember The Milk account if necessary
    - Authorize the application
    - Return to the command prompt and press Enter
-3. The application will export all tags to `output/rtm_tags.txt`
+3. The application will export all tags to the configured location (default: `output/rtm_tags.txt`)

 ## File Structure

 - `main.py`: Main application code
-- `settings.ini`: Configuration file for API credentials
+- `settings.ini`: Configuration file for API credentials and output settings
+- `settings_example.ini`: Example configuration file with comments
-- `output/rtm_tags.txt`: Exported tags
+- `output/rtm_tags.txt`: Default location for exported tags
 - `install.bat`: Installation script
 - `run.bat`: Execution script
 - `requirements.txt`: Lists dependencies including rtmilk from GitHub